Top 7 Reasons Why Mortadella Isn’t a Healthy Choice for You

 Can I give mortadella to my kid?

 Yes, you can give mortadella to your kid, but it’s important to do so in moderation.
-Mortadella is processed meat, meaning it has been treated with salt, nitrates, nitrites, or other preservatives.
+Mortadella is processed meat, which means that it has been treated with salt, nitrates, nitrites, or other preservatives.

 Processed meats have been linked to an increased risk of cancer, heart disease, and other health problems.